NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 - Munitions should not be loud/obnoxious of nature.
 If in doubt, contact Exavier Lupindo to get a verdict.

 ## 7: Vehicles and armor values
-Any transport vehicles that are intended to be fully disembarked must be persistent and may not despawn if the driver/pilot exits, continue to take damage whilst unoccupied, and preferably not group-locked.
+Any transport vehicles that are intended to be fully disembarked must be persistent and may nut despawn if the driver/pilot exits, continue to take damage whilst unoccupied, and preferably not group-locked.
 - Small personal transports such as bikes, may not exceed 25HP LBA-L/S and should only carry one passenger if any
 - Cars / trucks may not exceed 75HP LBA-L/S or 25 LBA
 - APCs / IFVs should not exceed 250 HP LBA-L/S or 150HP LBA